The stellar halo in Local Group Hestia simulations II. The accreted component: Dual nature of kinematically-defined stellar halo: In situ versus accreted populations

-Fig.~\ref{fig2::toomre_diagram} nicely illustrates the dual nature of the kinematically-defined stellar halo, where it is made of both accreted and in-situ stellar populations demonstrating the complexity of the stellar halo and how its components overlap and affect each other.
+Figure~\ref{fig2::toomre_diagram} nicely illustrates the dual nature of the kinematically defined stellar halo, where it is made of both accreted and in situ stellar populations, demonstrating the complexity of the stellar halo and how its components overlap and affect each other.
 We already showed that in most of the HESTIA galaxies, there are only a few massive mergers in each galaxy~(see Fig.~4 in \citetalias{KhoperskovHESTIA-1}).
 At the same time, it is believed that the GSE merger is the biggest accretion event over the lifetime of the MW~\citep{2018MNRAS.478..611B,2018Natur.563...85H}.
-Therefore, we can test how much the most massive merger contributes to the accreted component of the kinematically-defined stellar halo.
-In Fig.~\ref{fig2::masses}~(top) we show the fraction of the most massive merger mass~($M_{mmm}$) among all accreted stars as a function of the most massive merger mass.
-The figure shows that $20-70\%$ of the accreted mass in the M31/MW-type disc galaxies comes from a single merger with a median value of about $40\%$ and the fraction of a single merger is larger for more massive accretion ones.
-Note that the correlation does not depend on the definition of the accreted component (either total or kinematically-defined halo).
+Therefore, we can test how much the most massive merger contributes to the accreted component of the kinematically defined stellar halo.
+In Fig.~\ref{fig2::masses}~(top) we show the fraction of the most massive merger~($M_{mmm}$) among all accreted stars as a function of the most massive merger mass.
+The figure shows that $20-70\%$ of the accreted mass in the M31/MW-type disc galaxies comes from a single merger with a median value of about $40\%$ and the fraction of a single merger is larger for more massive accretion events.
+We note that the correlation does not depend on the definition of the accreted component (either total or kinematically defined halo).

-Finally, in the bottom panel of Fig.~\ref{fig2::masses} we show how the fraction of the in-situ kinematically-defined stellar halo depends on the total accreted stellar mass.
-With a single exception, MW in the 37-11 simulation, we find a positive correlation, which is somewhat counterintuitive because, in this case, the fraction of accreted halo component is lower for more massive ex-situ halo.
-Therefore, more accreted material results in a more heavily perturbed disc which deposits more stars to the kinematically-defined halo.
-Since these relations are based on the constrained simulations of the LG, they can be used to estimate the total accreted mass once the in-situ halo is constrained, e.g. by using chemical abundances.
+Finally, in the bottom panel of Fig.~\ref{fig2::masses} we show how the fraction of the in situ kinematically defined stellar halo depends on the total accreted stellar mass.
+With a single exception, the MW in the 37-11 simulation, we find a positive correlation, which is somewhat counter-intuitive because, in this case, the fraction of accreted halo components is lower for more massive ex situ haloes.
+Therefore, more accreted material results in a more heavily perturbed disc, which deposits more stars to the kinematically defined halo.
+Since these relations are based on the constrained simulations of the LG, they can be used to estimate the total accreted mass once the in situ halo is constrained, for example by using chemical abundances.